Moeinich/mMain/out/production/mMain/README.md

 **Firemaking**
 - [ ] Light fires at Grand Exchange from the logs in bank.
+- [ ] Progressively switch to higher tiers of logs depending on fm level

 **Mining:**
 - [X] Mines Copper & Tin to level 20 at varrock *(Needs testing)*